yuraSud/Movies_Info/README.md

 ## Additionally
-Added the ability to log in anonymously, or using Google or Apple authentication.
-It is also possible to delete the user and all data associated with him, such as the number of requests, mail, login.
+Added the option to send an error to the Firebase cloud.
+Login to the application using face ID or fingerprint has also been introduced, and user data such as the password is stored in the Keychain.
+It is also possible to delete the user and all data associated with him.

 <img src="./screenShots/1.png" alt="drawing" width="200"/> <img src="./screenShots/2.png" alt="drawing" width="200"/><img src="./screenShots/4.png" alt="drawing" width="200"/><img src="./screenShots/10.png" alt="drawing" width="200"/>